 One major issue here is that, although screening is recommended for adults beginning at age 50, it's really not routine for anyone younger than that.
 But whether or not we should lower the age at which screenings start is still up for debate.

 "The primary mode of screening is colonoscopy," Dr. Chang explains.
 "While it has benefits, it also has some risks."
 The major upside to colonoscopy is that it can detect colon polyps.
 These little bunches of cells are not cancerous, but can become cancerous.
 "If you detect a polyp, you can remove that polyp and prevent a cancer from ever forming," Dr. Chang says.

 On the other hand, colonoscopy requires a lot of prep work that patients generally aren't too excited about.
 (Seriously, how pumped would you be to go through all this?)
 Colonoscopies also require you to be sedated, which comes with its own list of potential risks.
 And there's the small but present risk for bowel perforation during a colonoscopy.

 With all of that in mind, Dr. Chang says it's a little early to think about lowering the age to start screening.
 But if you have a relative who was diagnosed with colorectal cancer at an early age, your doctor will recommend you start your screenings earlier on.

 Beyond that, Dr. Chang says, "Pay attention to your symptoms."
-It's easy for us to explain away symptoms like constipation, diarrhea, or blood in the stool as self-diagnosed IBS or hemorrhoids.
+It's easy for us to explain away symptoms like constipation, diarrhoea, or blood in the stool as self-diagnosed IBS or haemorrhoids.
 But if those symptoms don't go away, it's definitely time to check in with your doctor.
 You can rest assured that you won't be the only one bringing the bathroom convo into her office.